mohammad-a-hossain/videoblogg/README.md

 =======
 ## project summary:
- it is a mini project for practising React Tool Kit (rtk)
+ it is a mini project for practising React Tool Kit (not rtk)
 ## project technologies:
 * it is react-redux project templete
 * api for json-server